 The wall of Alassio (muretto) is known for the beauty contest which is traditionally held every summer with the tiles of the walk signed by famous people of the sports and entertainment.

-The seaside of Alassio has a length of almost four kilometers and is embellished with beaches having fine sand composed of quartz, silicates and calcareous material and a seabed that goes down slowly, an ideal place for sunbathing and relaxation.
+The seaside of Alassio Italy has a length of almost four kilometers and is embellished with beaches having fine sand composed of quartz, silicates and calcareous material and seabed that goes down slowly, an ideal place for sunbathing and relaxation.
 Alassio has a marina with a capacity of four hundred berths and excellent services are available for sports lovers.

-An area of high conservation value
+Alassio Italy, an area of high conservation value